-If you have questions about purchasing prescription motorcycle sunglasses, you have come to the right place.
-In the guide, we will explain to you the steps needed to purchase prescription motorcycle glasses and goggles.
+If so, you have come to the right place.
+In this guide, we will explain to you the steps needed to purchase prescription motorcycle glasses and goggles.
 We will explain all lens options, and provide an easy way for you to pick the right frames that will fit your face.

 c.
 Set a ruler on a table and position the left dot of the left lens on 0 mm.
 Measure the distance between the dots from the left to the right dot in millimeters.
 It should be a number between 55 and 70 mm.